 Why do so many businesses invest in blogs?
 The answer is simple.
 Sales.

-If you consistently publish useful articles for your target audience, your blog will drive traffic to your website, and help convert that traffic into leads so can turn those leads into sales.
+If you consistently publish useful articles for your target audience, your blog will drive traffic to your website and help convert that traffic into leads so you can turn those leads into sales.

-If you’ve decided to start a business blog, here are the 5 things you need to be doing so you’re not wasting time and money.
+If you’ve decided to start a business blog, here are the five things you must do to avoid wasting time and money.

 - Measure Key Performance Indicators